neogcamp/mockBee/website/docs/project-structure.md

 # Project Structure

-Let us explore the general Project Structure of the Apps provided by MockB templates.
+Let us explore the general Project Structure of the Apps provided by mockBee templates.

-All Apps that you intend to build using **MockB's backend** will have the following **Project Structure** after the installation process.
+All Apps that you intend to build using **mockBee's backend** will have the following **Project Structure** after the installation process.

 ```
 my-project